hfeger4/LastStand/docs/ReadMe.md

 - Day 3: Set up the bricks and the logic for their destruction.
 Be able to start, pause, and announce when the player wins.

-- Day 4: Create controls and style the frontend to be polished and professional.
+- Day 4: Create control and rule instructions.
+Style the frontend to be polished and professional.

 ## Bonus Features
 There are many different variations of this game that use different powerups.